• Who is Portland Copwatch?

 What Else Does Copwatch Do?

 In addition to the above-listed activities (publishing our newsletter, conducting trainings and seminars, and Copwatching), we actively participate in a police abuse list-serve on the internet.
-We are working on a Copwatch manual with references to city, state and county laws and ordinances and a list of Portland Police personnel.
+We continue to develop a Copwatch manual with references to city, state and county laws and ordinances and a list of Portland Police personnel.
 We have also worked with the Coalition to Abolish the Death Penalty and the Police Accountability Campaign to hold speakouts for community members to tell their stories and get organized.

-We are also a part of the National Coalition on Police Accountability (N-COPA) based in Chicago, whose annual conferences we attend.
-Through their work we are able to network with activists all over the U.S.
+We are also a part of the National Coalition on Police Accountability (N-COPA) based in Chicago, whose conferences we attend when possible.
+Through their work we are able to network with activists all over the U.S. In October, 2004, we hosted the NCOPA conference in Portland.

 How Do I Get Involved?

-Call our office at 503-236-3065 to check for exact dates and location, as the meetings sometimes move around.
+Call our office at 503-236-3065 to check for exact dates and location, as the meetings sometimes move around, or to set up an orientation.
+(You can also email meetings@portlandcopwatch.org.)

 As a project of Peace and Justice Works, we are responsible to report to the PJW general membership and follow general principles of nonviolence and being inclusive.
 We also try to analyze the issue of police accountability through the prisms of ending racism, sexism, homophobia, militarism, and violent conflict resolution.